LIVESTOCK HIGHLIGHTS : Top Stories of the Day

 USDA Boxed Beef, Pork Reports

-Wholesale choice-grade beef prices Tuesday fell 88 cents per hundred pounds, to $207.36, according to the USDA.
-Select-grade prices fell 84 cents per hundred pounds, to $203.13.
-The total load count was 127.
-Wholesale pork prices rose 63 cents, to $76.18 a hundred pounds, based on Omaha, Neb., price quotes.
+Wholesale choice-grade beef prices Wednesday rose 45 cents per hundred pounds, to $207.81, according to the USDA.
+Select-grade prices rose 38 cents per hundred pounds, to $203.51.
+The total load count was 124.
+Wholesale pork prices rose 28 cents, to $76.46 a hundred pounds, based on Omaha, Neb., price quotes.